ImanFakih/imansrecpies/content/post/honey-cardamom-cake/index.md

 - ¼ tsp vanilla powder
 - ¼ tsp salt

 When the butter is soft but still relatively cold, mix the dry ingredients in a large bowl using a whisk.
-Use a hand-mixer or food processor to incorporate the butter until the mixture looks uniform.
+Use a hand-mixer or food processor to incorporate the butter into the dry ingredients until the mixture looks uniform.

 - 1 cup (340g) honey, or a mix of honey and sugar by weight
 - 2 eggs